When you drive up to a DUI checkpoint, you are required to stop your vehicle,

 - There should be safety precautions that allow motorists enough time to stop.

 - Law enforcement officers must use good judgment when scheduling the checkpoint.

 For example, having a checkpoint during rush hour would not be an exercise

 - An adequate indication of an upcoming checkpoint should be made, including

 - Drivers should not be detained for a prolonged amount of time.

-- Roadblocks should be advertised in advance, but this is not a requirement.
+- Roadblocks should be announced in advance, but this is not necessarily required.

 If you are stopped at a DUI checkpoint, you must follow the officer’s